DongChuanming/MSEP/README.md

 prodigy_input_generator(dict_txt_label, path_to_output_file)

 ```
 Using prodigy interface, the annotators assess one sentence at a time, and classify it into corresponding status.
 To initiate a Prodigy interface for sentence classification, you need to define a recipy that configures the page of annotation.
-You'll find in folder "src/msep" a file named "prodigy_recipe_example.py", which is a template for a prodigy sentenc classification interface for medical status annotation.
+You'll find in folder "examples" a file named "prodigy_recipe_example.py", which is a template for a prodigy sentenc classification interface for medical status annotation.
 Here is an example of the command line that initiate the prodigy interface that calls the recipy:

 ```
 prodigy ID_of_recipe name_of_your_database_for_saving_annotation ./input_file.jsonl -F ./prodigy_recipe_example.py